-The magic of Dreams was lost until recently, and so these creatures are a new phenomenon.
-Dream Magic, however, has a dark reputation in long-ago history, said to be able to change reality itself, to alter a person to the very core of their existence, or to break the minds of mages who attempt to understand it.
+Dream Magic was lost until recently, and so these creatures are a new phenomenon.
+That magic, however, was rumored in ancient history to be able to change reality itself, alter a person's very core, or break the minds of mages who attempt to understand it.
 As such, Newborn Dreams may very likely be feared and persecuted if discovered by mortals unfamiliar with such beings.

 In terms of game mechanics and character creation, Newborn Dreams have significant differences from other bloodlines.
-Dream creatures have no history, and they are born when they enter the game space of Twin Mask.
+They have no history, for they are born when they enter the game space of Twin Mask.
 Thus, Newborn Dreams:

-- Do not need to write a backstory. - Cannot have a culture or NATIVE LORE (select "Newborn Dream" as your culture). - Are required to take the TETHERED background flaw.
+- Should only write a paragraph of "character concept" rather than a backstory. - Cannot have a culture or NATIVE LORE (select "Newborn Dream" as your culture). - Are required to take the TETHERED background flaw.
 Thus, they are not "Returned," and they do not play any games with death when they die.
-They have exactly three deaths before they are destroyed permanently. - Cannot take any Background Features or Flaws except for PROPHETIC DREAMER, MAGICAL APTITUDE, FRAIL, and ILLITERATE.
-(And they would not gain any benefits whatsoever from taking FRAIL or ILLITERATE, since TETHERED gives 10 CP.)
+They have exactly three deaths before they are destroyed permanently.
+(Since "Returned" is often used as shorthand for "player character" in the game's rules, references to "Returned" still apply to Newborn Dreams except where noted, despite their metaphysical differences.) - Cannot take any Background Features or Flaws except for PROPHETIC DREAMER, MAGICAL APTITUDE, FRAIL, and ILLITERATE.
+(And they would not gain any benefits whatsoever from taking Frail or Illiterate, since Tethered gives 10 CP.)

 Newborn Dreams have very few costuming requirements: they could look like anything someone in the world of Adelrune could dream of in a heroic story.
-That said, they are still drawn from the minds of mortals in that world, a unique medieval fantasy setting.
-They must remain in-genre and not reference out-of-game or anachronistic themes; you could not, for instance, have a Newborn Dream come in with an electronic device or reading a book by a real-world author, nor should the stories they come from be real-world myths and legends.
+Derived from Adelrune, they must remain in-genre and not reference out-of-game or anachronistic themes; you could not, for instance, have a Newborn Dream come in with an electronic device or reading a book by a real-world author, nor should the stories they come from be real-world myths and legends.
 You could come in as a wizardly mentor figure, but not "Merlin."